FAQ’S ABOUT HURRICANES

 FAQ’S about Hurricanes with short answers

-Hurricanes begin when a series of thunderstorms move over warm oceans.
-The hot air of the storm combines with the heat of the surface of the water and begins to rise.
-This produces a low pressure on the sea surface, and winds that move in opposite directions cause the storm to start spinning.
-The rise of warm air affects the high pressure of the zones of higher altitude and causes it to decrease.
-Because of this, the air rises faster and faster, seeking the equilibrium, occupying the space of low pressure, in turn attracting more warm air from the surface of the sea and absorbing cooler and drier air from above and pushing it down.
-As the storm moves on the water, it is suckled more humid and warm air.
-The wind speed increases as the air is drawn through the low-pressure center.
-After a while the depression becomes a hurricane and the eye is formed, which is a center of calm winds, surrounded by a band of intense winds and storms that produce great rainfall.
+Hurricanes start when a series of thunderstorms move over warm ocean waters.
+The warm air of the storm combines with the heat of the surface of the water and begins to rise.
+This produces a low pressure on the sea surface, and the winds that circulate in opposite directions cause the storm to start spinning.
+In turn, the elevation of the warm air displaces the cold and forces it to lower and occupy the void left.
+This process repeats itself and causes the air to rise faster and faster, attracting more warm air from the sea surface, absorbing cooler, drier air from the upper layers, pushing it down.
+As the storm moves over the water, it will be nourished by more humid and warm air.
+The wind speed increases as the air is being sucked by the low-pressure center.
+After a while the depression turns into a hurricane and the eye forms, which is a center of calm winds, surrounded by a band of intense winds and storms that produce great rainfall.